 On top of hip dysplasia, many dogs should also receive glucosamine, chondroitin sulfate, and omega-3 fatty acids supplementation.
 These have been shown to help dogs with hip dysplasia and are often recommended by the vet.

 Lifestyle changes may be necessary as well.
 For instance, high-impact activities should be avoided.
 This includes jumping and similar activities.
 Some dogs may need to avoid stairs, though this can be difficult in some homes.
 However, moderate activity is often recommended to strengthen the joints.
-Physical therapy is sometimes recommended and can greatly improve your dog’s quality of life.
+Physical therapy is often recommended and can greatly improve your dog’s quality of life.
 Typically, younger dogs benefit most from physical therapy.

 Featured Image Credit: Pressmaster, Shutterstock